Tailored Financing Key to Closing Startup Funding Gap

 At a recent event co-hosted by the Mineworkers Investment Company (MIC) and Grindstone Ventures (Grindstone), industry leaders emphasised the urgent need for funding instruments that are tailored to the unique growth trajectories of African startups.

 As the African tech ecosystem matures, the traditional venture capital (VC) mode, while crucial, does not always align with every startup’s needs.
-Thandiwe Matequka, CEO of Grindstone Ventures, highlighted that misalignment during a panel discussion.
+Thandiwe Maqetuka, CEO of Grindstone Ventures, highlighted that misalignment during a panel discussion.

 “It's a big problem for us as well because we find these businesses and realise that they don’t quite fit what our mandate is.
 We might assess to see if we can get returns, but ultimately, we have institutional investors and the Limited Partners (LPs) who are expecting returns,” she said.